 VyprVPN can unblock streaming services like US Netflix and Hulu.
-Plus, speeds were very fast when we tested it during our detailed user review, and it made the cut in our list of the fastest VPNs.
+Plus, our speed tests showed they were very fast during our detailed user review, and it made the cut in our list of the fastest VPNs.

 Apps are available for Windows, MacOS, iOS, and Android.
 A single subscription allows for five devices to connect at the same time.

 - Not reliable for streaming services like Netflix and Hulu

 Works in China:VyprVPN is one of the most sophisticated VPNs in the world and will definitely keep you secure as you travel.
 Includes 30-day money back guarantee.

 Read our review of VyprVPN.

 Should I use a free VPN for travel abroad?

 The primary reason you want to use a VPN when abroad is to safely and securely access your favorite entertainment channels, use public wifi connections, or engage in online financial transactions.
 The caveat here is that the method you use to obfuscate your location will deploy robust encryption protocols and deliver an excellent experience.
 The VPNs we’ve recommended in this article will definitely do that, but don’t hold your breath when it comes to the free options.